TRIP Investment Policy

 Additionally, the long-term strategic policy seeks to target the portfolio’s exposure to private assets of approximately 35 percent in normal market environments.
 The portfolio is currently in line with its private investment target.
 Private asset class exposure may vary widely depending on market conditions.
 Should there be material changes to the financial conditions of the University or investment markets, the Office of Investments and Investment Committee will revisit these parameters.

-TRIP invests in a broad array of assets, including global stocks and bonds, real estate, natural resources, private equities, hedge funds, and portfolio protection (tail hedging) strategies.
+TRIP invests in a broad array of assets, including global stocks and bonds, real estate, natural resources, private equities, private debt, hedge funds, and portfolio protection (tail hedging) strategies.
 The Office of Investments achieves exposure to these categories by selecting and engaging external managers.
 The Office of Investments may also make direct investments and co-investments, and use exchange traded derivatives to ensure adherence to investment policy and risk parameters.
 In seeking to maximize returns given these risk parameters, the Office of Investments recommends an annual investment plan of broad asset class ranges and a private investment commitment budget.
 The annual investment plan is an implementable policy statement of our TEAM-driven risk and liquidity targets.
 The Investment Committee of the Board of Trustees annually reviews and approves the investment policy statement (see table 1).

 Over the same time periods, TRIP returns have been favorable compared with the Cambridge Associates universe of colleges and universities median returns, even as the University has implemented a lower risk profile than most peers (see figure 1).
 The University and its trustees have selected an endowment strategy that is consistent with its total enterprise, long range planning strategy in pursuit of academic eminence.